 Back to Articles

-Research & Deep Dives·8 min read
+Research & Deep Dives·7 min read

 African Spiritual Systems Class 1

+Welcome.
 Over the next eight weeks, we will journey through some of the most sophisticated spiritual systems humanity has produced.
 But before we can understand Vodun or Yoruba or Kongo, we must first understand how Africa itself understands the world.

 This is not a course on what to do.
 This is a course on what to know.
 And the first thing we must know is this: African spirituality is not a collection of isolated superstitions.
 It is a coherent worldview—a way of seeing all of reality.
-Today, we build the foundation."

 The Problem: